carlyns/efgc-outlooks/Carlyn's Weekly Outlook for 20190128.md

 6. Recorded Letter Queue Updating and Org Donation Entry video guides
 7. Notified DonorDrive donors about switch to Classy platform
 8. Reviewed Finance process for manually issuing checks
-9.
+9. Follow up with Classy support ticket regarding Billing VS Custom address fields not showing in reports.
+Submitted extra Classy ticket about columns in report UI.
+10.Fol

-10. Gathered more feedback from case managers for Contact Info Field Consolidation >> to next week
+11. Gathered more feedback from case managers for Contact Info Field Consolidation >> to next week
-11. Streamlined picklist behavior for “XX” Donation field >> to next week
+12. Streamlined picklist behavior for “XX” Donation field >> to next week
-12. Monthly report for development: Extra donor recognition >> to next week
+13. Monthly report for development: Extra donor recognition >> to next week

 */// Additional SF issues addressed: ///*
-13. Communicated with TEK for more information about field inconsistencies and how it was built
+14. Communicated with TEK for more information about field inconsistencies and how it was built
-14. Investigated new data issue with addresses of 2600 Client records missing City, State values
+15. Investigated new data issue with addresses of 2600 Client records missing City, State values
-15. Giving summary for Professional Advisory Board for CEO
+16. Giving summary for Professional Advisory Board for CEO
-16. Cleanup and record creation for PAB members
+17. Cleanup and record creation for PAB members
-17. Generated reports for Giving Data in Giftworks and Salesforce to test data integrity between systems.
+18. Generated reports for Giving Data in Giftworks and Salesforce to test data integrity between systems.
-18. Follow up with Classy support ticket regarding Billing VS Custom address fields not showing in reports.
-Submitted extra Classy ticket about columns in report UI.
+19.
-19. Salesforce support questions regarding Salutations and Search Layouts
+20. Salesforce support questions regarding Salutations and Search Layouts

-20. Started testing slight improvements to field inconsistencies. >> to next week
+21. Started testing slight improvements to field inconsistencies. >> to next week

 - - - -